root-foundation/root/README.md

 We call this _single_ expression the _Foundation_.

 The Foundation's sole goal is to unite humanity and unlock our collective potential — by advancing all facets of change _together_ as part of the same system.

+(todo: describe this entire system using simple words — without references to existing systems — that encapsulates all human activity).

 ## Design principles